 Small satellites from Oregon!

-Small educational satellites called CubeSats have been launched by dozens of universities and countries around the world.
+Small educational satellites called CubeSats have been launched by dozens of universities, countries, and companies all around the world.
 And now Oregon has joined them!
 We've built our very own artisanally hand-crafted CubeSat system, and our first CubeSat is currently in low Earth orbit as you read this.

 We currently have three satellite missions in the works.
 All rely on the fully open source OreSat bus which we're offering as an inexpensive (for a satellite!)
 "DIY" platform for designing and building your own CubeSat.

 Finally, please also consider donating to support Oregon’s first satellites and a a fantastic little open source satellite system!

 What is a CubeSat?